ossrs/srs/README.md

 SRS(SIMPLE RTMP Server) over state-threads created in 2013.10.

-SRS delivers rtmp/hls live on x86/x64/arm/mips linux, supports origin/edge/vhost and transcode/ingest and dvr/forward
+SRS delivers rtmp/hls/http live on x86/x64/arm/mips linux, supports origin/edge/vhost and transcode/ingest and dvr/forward
-and http-api/http-callback/reload, introduces tracable session-oriented log, exports client srs-librtmp, provides EN/CN wiki and the most simple architecture.
+and http-api/http-callback/reload, introduces tracable session-oriented log, exports client srs-librtmp, with stream caster to push MPEGTS-over-UDP/RTSP to SRS, provides EN/CN wiki and the most simple architecture.

 SRS focus on small problem domain, which is the most complex for all software(see OOAD).